 In B2B business, a lot of data is generated in the case of both existing customers and potential customers.
-The marketing team may develop leads but when it handed over to the sales force, very little information may be made available to them.
-Some of the leads may belong to one company and therefore matching the lead to a personal account is very important.
+The marketing team may develop leads, but when it is handed over to the sales force, very little information may be made available to them.
+Some of the leads may belong to one company, and therefore matching the lead to a personal account is very important.

-It is possible that they were an existing customer or somebody has already contacted them but no details are available on its status.
+It is possible that they were an existing customer or somebody has already contacted them, but no details are available on its status.
 When there is a lack of coordination and communication between the marketing and sales team, fifty percent of the productive time is lost for the sales team with no conversion taking place.
-If there is a proper lead-to-account matching, the sales team will be better positioned to know if the prospect presents a new opportunity for business.
+If there is proper lead-to-account matching, the sales team will be better positioned to know if the prospect presents a new opportunity for business.
 It is also important to measure success based on not the number of leads generated but a number of accounts created.

 5. A commitment of the team

 The Account-Based Marketing strategy will not work unless there is a commitment on the part of the account team and coordination with marketing.
 This will ensure that the company shortlists optimal accounts to work with and get a better return on investment (ROI).
 Ensure that sales and marketing speak the same language.
 They should have the same success metrics to prevent each other’s efforts from becoming counter-productive.

 There should be a leader in sales who can coordinate the efforts and utilize the opportunities to engage with customers, including attending trade shows and events.
 Exposure to such account-based marketing events enable team leaders, account executive members to interact and build relationships.